 - Teams responsible for systemic change resulting in improved achievement, particularly for students of color, students with IEPs, economically disadvantaged students, and English learners

 * Fees are waived and supported by grant funds for the following groups: Title I Focus & Priority Schools, SPDG, pre-service teachers, and IHE faculty.

 2017-18 Study Circles Online Conversations

-The Disproportionality Technical Assistance Network or "The Network" is offering a unique opportunity for all participating school staff, equity teams and partners for continuing our personal and professional racial equity work with a focus on the American Indian student experience...
+The Disproportionality Technical Assistance Network, or "The Network," is offering a unique opportunity for all participating school staff, equity teams, and partners for continuing our personal and professional racial equity work, with a focus on the American Indian student experience.
 Join us in a Study Circles Online Conversation and the exploration of the selected book.
-Each session will use a selected text as a foundation for the conversation while exploring the impact of the opportunity gap for our American Indian students in the state of Wisconsin.The Study Circles Online Conversations helps to address racial and ethnic barriers to student achievement and parent involvement by engaging diverse staff, parents and partners in dialogue and problem solving.
+Each session will use a selected text as a foundation for the conversation while exploring the impact of the opportunity gap on our American Indian students in the state of Wisconsin.The Study Circles Online Conversations helps to address racial and ethnic barriers to student achievement and parent involvement by engaging diverse staff, parents, and partners in dialogue and problem-solving.